edamontology/edamontologyDocs/developers_guide.rst

 1. As much as you can, try to make atomic changes and commit them independently. this improves greatly traceability in the long term
 2. Make trivial modifications using a text editor if possible, rather than Protege, because the actual modification is not hidden in haystack of Protege reformattings
-3. **Immediately** add a description of your modifications in the changelog to facilitate tracking.
+3. Include an informative message when you commit a change and (ideally) add a description of your modifications in the changelog.
-4. Check and double-check your changes: errors are hard to track and fix later
+4. Check and double-check your changes: errors can be hard to track and fix later

 Adding concepts
 ^^^^^^^^^^^^^^^